Any Bike. Any brand. Any Price.

 - Employers with their own FCA Authorisation

 Cyclescheme is no longer capped at £1,000.
-Colleagues can now save on the exact bike, components and accessories they need to cycle to work.
-So, your Cycle to work benefit is more relevant than ever!
+Budding commuters can now save on the exact bike, components and accessories they need to cycle to work.
+So, your Cycle to work benefit is more relevant and accessible than ever!

-The Department for Transport (DfT) has updated their cycle to work guidance, making it acceptable for employees to request a Certificate of any value via the cycle to work scheme.
+In June 2019 the Department for Transport (DfT) updated their cycle to work guidance; making it acceptable for employees to request a Certificate of any value via the cycle to work scheme.
 This means that riders can now save money and spread the cost on the total value of any Cyclescheme package.

 Why has it changed?

 Cyclescheme is a founding member of the Cycle to Work Alliance (CTWA).
 The alliance campaign for cycling inclusivity and their work has contributed to getting the guidance updated.
-The update ensures all riders can now get everything they need to cycle commute, on the scheme - including products like e-bikes, cargo bikes and adapted cycles - all of which had often been precluded due to their price tags.
+The update ensures all riders can now get everything they need to cycle commute, on the scheme - including products like e-bikes, cargo bikes and adapted cycles - all of which had often been previously precluded on the scheme due to their price tags.

 Give me the specifics.